 1. The Duomo

-Meet Michelangelo’s David, a 5.2-m statue of the biblical hero who slew Goliath.
-No trip to Florence is complete with a visit to the Galleria della Accademia, which houses the original masterpiece, removed after four centuries from Piazza della Signoria.
+Face to face with Michelangelo’s David, a 5.2-m sculpture of the biblical hero who slew Goliath.
+No trip to Florence is complete without a visit to the Galleria della Accademia, which houses the original masterpiece, removed after four centuries from Piazza della Signoria.
 You don't have to skip this famous art museum just because you have kids in tow.
 Instead, we offer private tours designed just for families with engaging guides catering to both school-age kids and teens.

-Pro tip: the Galleria dell’Accademia is incredibly popular so make sure to book timed tickets in advance before you travel.
+Pro travel tip: the Galleria dell’Accademia is incredibly popular so make sure to book timed tickets in advance before you travel.
 The line can be quite atrocious!
 Better still, sign up for the Best of Florence Private Tour with Michelangelo’s David in the Accademia.
 This 3-hour guided tour includes a designated entry time and a commentary customized to your children's ages and interests.

-Reward yourself with gelato.
-No trip to Florence is complete without sampling their world-famous gelato.
+No Italian family vacation to Florence would be complete without sampling the local world-famous gelato.
 Nearly everywhere in Florence, your kids will certainly spot shops selling the delicious Italian version of ice-cream.
-But one of the best gelato parlors in the city is Vivoli on Via Isole delle Stinche, where only a triple scoop will do.
+But one of the best gelato parlors in the city is Gelateria Santa Trinità, where only a triple scoop will do.

 5. The Oldest Bridge in Florence

-Pro tip: tickets to the Boboli Gardens are included in the entrance to the Pitti Palace.
-This is the palace where nobles’ families such as the Medici Family lived.
+Pro travel tip: tickets to the Boboli Gardens are included in the entrance to the Pitti Palace.

 8. The Legendary Bronze Boar